GemTalk/Grail/README.md

 When you have a database running, from the Databases tab select the Login subtab and click the `Terminal` button.
 In the new Terminal navigate to this directory (e.g., `cd ~/code/Python/Grail`).

 Copy the provided `topazini` to `.topazini` and edit `gs64stone` to show the name of your database (e.g., `gs64stone1`).
-Then from a commmand prompt run `./gsp.sh`.
+Then from a commmand prompt run `./install.sh`.
 If this finishes without errors then you may proceed to the next step.

 ### Python 3

+Install the following:

-Install [Python 3.9.7](https://www.python.org/downloads/release/python-391/).
-When you enter `python3 --version` it should show you 3.9.7.
+  * [Python 3.10](https://www.python.org/downloads/release/python-3100/).
+When you enter `python3 --version` it should show you 3.10 or later.
+  * [pip](https://docs.python.org/3/installing/index.html) is used to install Python packages.
+When you enter `pip --version` it should show you 21.2.4 or later.
+  * [pprintast](https://pypi.org/project/pprintast/) is used to parse Python source files.
+When you enter `pprintast --version` it should show you 1.2.1 or later.

 ## Sample Code